Steinway model K

 Top makes of used upright pianos

 If you haven’t got room for a grand piano, then there are certain good makes of upright piano which stand head and shoulders above the rest.
-The table below gives the best common ones available in the UK, placed in order of the most common top quality pianos available.
-We’ve listed the ones tuners and performers regard as the best, taking into account tone, touch and appearance.
+The tables below shows the best common uprights available in the UK, placed in order of their quality.
+We’ve listed uprights which tuners and performers regard as the best, taking into account tone, touch and appearance.

 There are hundreds of makes of upright pianos and we have only listed the top quality used and new ones you’re most likely to find.
 If you are interested in purchasing or selling a make not listed, please e-mail with details.
 Our “common makes” pages have a list of all the common makes available and a rating of each make.

-Leg room on pianos normally vary from 58 to 70cm .
-Grands and small modern uprights are normally about 62cm from the floor to the under side of the keyboard.
-With grands, this can be increased by about 3cm by using glass caster cups; the angle of the pedals may then need adapting as these are raised up too.
-A Yamaha U3 upright has leg room of 62cm whereas a German Steingraeber 118 has 70cm and an older Bluthner 65cm.
-A small modern Zender has only 58.5cm!
-Modern German uprights tend to have the most leg room.
+Leg room on pianos varies in height from 58 -70cm (Measure your leg from floor to top of knee!).
+Grands and small modern uprights are usually about 62cm from the floor to the under side of the keyboard.
+With grands, this can be increased by about 3cm by using glass castor cups; the angle of the pedals may then need adapting as these are raised up too.
+(A Yamaha U3 upright has leg room of 62cm whereas a German Steingraeber 118 and many Kawai and Feurich uprights have 70cm and an older Blüthner 65cm.
+A small modern Zender has only 58.5cm!)

 Do you need book holders?